topdeveloper1219/mobile-monkeyfood/README.md

 You may also see any lint errors in the console.

 ## Stratege
+# I want to receive a lot of advice on my project.
 We can build this project with us.
 Thanks.